Frewacom/pywalfox/README.md

 To use this addon, you must install a script on your computer.
 The script will be ran by Firefox upon launch and will handle fetching your pywal colors.
 As of now, Pywalfox supports only Linux.

 ### Requirements
 - Python (both 2.7.x and 3.x versions are supported)
+- Firefox
 - Linux

 ### Installation
 1. `git clone https://github.com/Frewacom/Pywalfox.git`